openscript/workspace-organizer/README.md

-It makes more sense to use shell scripts and functions to manage a workspace, hence this project is archived.
+It makes more sense to use shell scripts and functions to manage a workspace.
+For example you cannot manage the shell you are in from a different process, so you cannot change the directory for the current shell.

 # Workspace Organizer